dataliterate/design-studio-kit/README.md

 - nobody talks during this phase
 - time limit
 - don’t think too much, just sketch.
 Especially in early iterations, try to fill as many boxes of the 8-up as possible (show 8-up on the wall, fill 6 boxes)
+- it’s not about creating pieces of art, it’s about visualizing thoughts and ideas – everybody can do that
 - don’t write text (unless singular words are needed)
 - give names to your ideas (it helps you reflect and pitch them better)